How Health Coaches Can Support Clients on GLP-1 Medications

 One area that GLP-1 medications don’t address is emotional eating and the psychological aspects of weight loss.
 Many clients struggle with unresolved emotional relationships with food, which the medication won’t fix.
 Coaching helps clients explore these emotional triggers and guide them toward healthier ways of coping with stress, boredom, or anxiety without turning to food.

-Health coaches often use strategies such as mindfulness exercises, journaling prompts, or cognitive reframing techniques to help clients identify emotional eating triggers.
+Health coach strategies to support weight management include mindfulness exercises, journaling prompts, or cognitive reframing techniques to help clients identify emotional eating triggers.
 For example, teaching clients to pause and check in with their emotions before eating can help break the cycle of mindless eating, offering clients a sense of empowerment over their behaviors.

 By addressing mindset and emotional eating, coaches guide clients toward a healthier, more sustainable approach to weight maintenance that focuses on long-term well-being rather than temporary results.